WinVector/PDSwR2/RenderedExamples/c09_Unsupervised_methods.md

 ##  Max.   :0.006982   Max.   :9.702e-136

 # Note 1:
-#   The call to interestMeasure() takes as
+#   The first argument to interestMeasure() is
-#   arguments the discovered rules,...
+#   the discovered rules

 # Note 2:
-#   ...a list of interest measures to
+#   Second argument is a list of interest
-#   apply,...
+#   measures to apply

 # Note 3:
-#   ...and a dataset to evaluate the interest
+#   Last argument is a dataset to evaluate the
-#   measures over.
-This is usually the same set used
+#   interest measures over.
+This is usually the same
-#   to mine the rules, but it needn’t be.
+#   set used to mine the rules, but it needn’t be.
 For
 #   instance, you can evaluate the rules over the full
 #   dataset, bookbaskets, to get coverage estimates
 #   that reflect all the customers, not just the ones